 I put my hand on the surface of the stone and almost instantly feel the energy radiating from it.
 "Mako..."
 I whisper, studying the woman.
 'She's beautiful... but why does she look so familiar?
 And so depressed...'

 Footsteps from the entrance of the cave snap me back into awareness.
-'Shit!'
-I go around to the other side of the crystal and curls up on the ground.
+'Fuck!'
+I go around to the other side of the crystal and curl up on the ground.

 The person walks into the cave, stopping about halfway in.

 I instinctively try to curl myself tighter, but with my luck, accidentally kick a small rock, which rolls and creates an echo.
 I curse mentally, my jaw clenching.
 I hear the click of a gun safety and stop breathing.
 'Shit, they're armed...'

 I bite my lip and try to diffuse the situation a little. "...I'm not gonna hurt you.
 I was just looking for a safe place to hide for a while."
 It's silent after that, which I take as a good sign.